balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

   - `applicationConfigVariables` - [Configuration variables][configuration] allow you to provide runtime configuration to the host OS and supervisor.
 These variables all begin with `BALENA_` or `RESIN_`.
   - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
 You can find a list of [device types](/reference/hardware/devices/) here.
   - `supportedDeviceType` - The device types that the fleet supports.
 You can find a list of [device types](/reference/hardware/devices/) here.
+- `version` - A user-defined release version value in the 3-digit format "1.2.3" that is shown in the Version column of the Releases page of the balenaCloud web dashboard, and which may also be queried through the balena API `release.semver` field.
+Currently only the 3 core _major.minor.patch_ semver digits may be defined by the user (i.e. no support for user-defined pre-release or metadata [semver syntax](https://semver.org/)).
+We plan to support the full semver syntax in user-defined version values in the future.
+If the version value follows the 3-digit format "1.2.3" and multiple deployments are made with the same version value, the balena API automatically increases the revision number in the format "1.2.3+rev1", "1.2.3+rev2", "1.2.3+rev3" and so on.
+Version values that do **not** follow the 3-digit format are deprecated and may cause deployments to fail in the future.
+Currently, a deployment may succeed with such a non-compliant version value as long as the value is unique across all releases in the fleet, however the web dashboard will display version `0.0.0`.

 [balenahub]:{{ $links.balenaHubUrl }}
 [configuration]:/learn/manage/configuration